We are thrilled to annouce the 2025 Production!

 What is the financial commitment?

 Putting on a show of this magnitude is expensive.
-In order to fund the show and pay for the set, props, costumes, lighting, sound, director and musical director, the price per cast member is $250 and per stagehand is $175.
+In order to fund the show and pay for the set, props, costumes, lighting, sound, director and musical director, the price per cast member is $275 and per stagehand is $200.
 These expenses go directly back into the production of the show, benefitting the students involved.
 They also cover a t-shirt for all cast and crew members.
-Anyone seeking financial assistance for the Winter Musical registration fees may contact Mr. Weiss.
+Anyone seeking financial assistance for the Winter Musical registration fees may contact Mr. Martin.
 He will help to ensure all may participate.

 When is payment due?